wp-plugins/gwolle-gb/readme.txt

 With version 1.0 there have been some changes:

 * Gwolle Guestbook uses the Shortcode API now.
-Make sure your Guestbook page uses [gwolle_gb] instead of the old one.
+Make sure your Guestbook page uses '[gwolle_gb]' instead of the old one.
 * The entries that are visible to visitors have changed.
 Make sure to check if you have everything visible that you want and nothing more.
 * CSS has changed somewhat.
 If you have custom CSS, you want to check if it still applies.

-If you have a feature request please use the forum on WordPress.org.

-= Licence =
+= License =

-The plugin itself is released under the GNU General Public License; a copy of this licence can be found at the licence homepage or in the gwolle-gb.php file at the top.
+The plugin itself is released under the GNU General Public License.
+A copy of this license can be found at the license homepage or in the gwolle-gb.php file at the top.

-= Coming Soon =

-These features are planned.
-There is no particular timeframe or order for when it will be added.
-If you do have a feature request, please post it on the support forum.

-* More translations (send them in).
-* Frontend: Add option to show only one entry with $_GET entry_id (use no-follow links).
-* Frontend: HTML5 markup.
-* Widget: Add option to not show admin entries.
-* Widget: Add option to select number of words.
-* SEO: Add title and desc of first entry to SEO meta in html (probably with javascript).

 = API, add an entry =